Pink Floyd - The Wall

 36. The other three band members rejected the idea of putting the song on the album, claiming it was too personal, but eventually the song found its way into the film.

 38. The song "What Shall We Do Now?"
-Written and recorded during the sessions for the album but eventually stayed out in favor of the song "Empty Spaces".
+Written and recorded during the sessions for the album but eventually stayed out in favor of the song "Alice Cooper".

 39. Lyrics of the song "What Shall We Do Now?"
 Appear in the album because the decision to give it up was made only in the final stages of editing.